somefunAgba/bvp_lrs/README.md

 > [!NOTE]
 > A key insight from the paper is that popular learning‑rate schedules are **boundary-value constrained trust‑region trajectories** whose shapes are determined by a **first‑order total variational energy principle**.

+From first-principles, we can derive

+- [x] Linear decay
+- [x] Square‑root linear decay
+- [x] Cosine annealing (second-order raised cosine)
+- [x] Cosine annealing (first-order raised cosine)

+as solutions to a 2-point BVP.
+Multi-point BVP generalizations lead to

+- [x] warmup‑decay
+- [x] warmup‑stable‑decay

+as the resulting evolution of the same underlying variational principle.

 ## Notes

 This repository is compact and provides an extensible set of schedule-building primitives that can be adapted to optimizer design and experimentation.